DrewNaylor/guinget/docs/readmes/readme-v0.1.3-alpha.txt

 --> guinget uses YamlDotNet to read package manifests, and its license is available in "LICENSE-YamlDotNet.txt"

---> Reading SQLite databases (if turned on) is done using Microsot.Data.Sqlite, which falls under the Apache License 2.0.
+--> Reading SQLite databases (if turned on) is done using Microsoft.Data.Sqlite, which falls under the Apache License 2.0.

+--> Switching tab control tabs with the mouse scroll wheel is provided by libscrollswitchtabs.

 --> The source code should be included in this archive in a Zip file called "source-code.zip".
 Visual Studio 2019 is required to open this project as it uses NuGet packages, and there were changes in the past where older Visual Studio versions can't use newer NuGet packages or something.